Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 7)Connect and approve the Google notification.

-8)In order to connect to an other account repeat previous sequence.
+8)In order to connect to an other account repeat the previous sequence.

 If you want to use your own client you have to follow the First step from this tutorial https://developers.google.com/drive/v3/web/quickstart/dotnet

-When you have already created an "OAuth 2.0 client" and downloaded the client_secret.Json file from https://console.developers.google.com

-1)Add your clien_secret.Json file.
+When you have already created an "OAuth 2.0 client" and downloaded the client_secret.Json file from https://console.developers.google.com Add your clien_secret.Json file.